motki/core/README.md

 Makefile:61: *** config.toml does not exist.
 Copy config.toml.dist and edit appropriately, then try again..
 Stop.
 ```

-Once you've edited `config.toml`, you can actually build the program.
+Once you've copied `config.toml`, you can actually build the program.
 The simplest way is `make`.
-After that, `make install`.

 ### Makefile reference